Changing the order of a dynamical phase transition through fluctuations in a quantum p-spin model: Mean-field dynamics

+In the following, consider only the stationary points falling in the in the Northern hemisphere ($\mathcal{S}^z>0$) of the Bloch sphere, where the dynamics is confined for $g>0$.
+One possible solution of the system of Eqs.~\eqref{eq:pspin_clean_stat_points} is given by $\theta=0$ (the North Pole $\vec{\mathcal{S}} = \mathbf{z}$ of the Bloch sphere), being a maximum for $p=2$ and a minimum for $p>2$.
+All the other solutions are obtained by solving the system:

-The dynamics described by eq.\,\eqref{Hamiltonequation} is also strongly influenced by the shape of the effective potential $\mathcal{H}_{cl}(\vec{S},g)$.
-Depending on the value of $p$ and for sufficiently small values of $g$, the profile $\mathcal{H}_{cl}(\vec{S},g)$ on the sphere exhibits various topologies, characterized by the number and positions of its maxima and minima.
-A deeper discussion on this topic is available in Appendix \ref{APP_landscape_details}.
-Specifically, for $p=2$, we observe two symmetric minima separated by a maximum at the North pole ($\vec{S} = \mathbf{\hat{z}}$).
+From the first equation, we get that stationary points lie in the plane $\mathcal{S}^y = 0$ for every $p$, while the number and the precise location of the solutions depend on the value of $p$.
+Specifically, for $p=2$, we observe two symmetric minima separated by a maximum at the North pole, $\vec{\mathcal{S}} = \mathbf{z}$.
 For $p\geq 3$ odd, the same topology persists, but the profile becomes asymmetric with respect to the North pole.
 Conversely, for $p\geq 4$ even, the potential features three minima: one at the North pole and two symmetric minima with respect to it.
-Consequently, by slicing the sphere along meridians that intercept the minima, we obtain three possible shapes for $\mathcal{H}_{cl}(\vec{S},g)$, each corresponding to a different value of $p$: \begin{itemize} \item[-] a symmetric double-well for $p=2$ \item[-] an asymmetric double-well for $p \geq 3$ (odd), with one paramagnetic and one ferromagnetic minimum. \item[-] a symmetric triple-well for $p \geq 4$ (even), with one paramagnetic minimum and two opposite ferromagnetic minima. \end{itemize} It is worth noting that these profiles qualitatively change for $g>g_{sp}=p(p-2)^{(p-2)/2}/(p-1)^{(p-1)/2}$, commonly referred to as the \emph{spinodal point}\,\cite{bapst2012quantum}, where $\mathcal{H}_{cl}(\vec{S},g)$ becomes a single-well centered around $\vec{S} = \mathbf{\hat{z}}$.\\
+To summarize, the projection of $\mathcal{H}_{cl}(\vec{\mathcal{S}},g)$ in the plane $\mathcal{S}^y=0$ exhibits three distinct shapes, corresponding to different values of $p$: \begin{itemize} \item[-] A symmetric double-well for $p=2$. \item[-] An asymmetric double-well for $p \geq 3$ (odd), with one paramagnetic and one ferromagnetic minimum. \item[-] A symmetric triple-well for $p \geq 4$ (even), with one paramagnetic minimum and two opposite ferromagnetic minima. \end{itemize}

-The dynamics of $\vec{S}(t)$, initiated from the fully polarized state $\vec{S}(0) = \mathbf{\hat{x}}$,\footnote{Our discussion can be generalized to quenches in the transverse field starting from $g_0>0$, following the approach of Ref. \cite{Sciolla2011}.}, exhibits qualitatively different orbits, depending on the value of the post-quench transverse field $g$, as depicted in Fig.,\ref{fig:landscape}:

-\begin{enumerate} \item Below a certain threshold, {$g<g_{dyn}$} (trajectory (a)), the dynamics commences from a ferromagnetic well (since $g<g_{sp}$, see also Appendix \ref{APP_landscape_details}), and the initial energy is insufficient to surmount the nearest maximum at $S^x = S^x_m(g)$.
-Consequently, the magnetization oscillates around the ferromagnetic minimum, with $S^x(t)>S^x_m(g)$.